 In order to ensure optimum performance and security at all times, network engineers need a clear, detailed and continuous picture of the network.
 Visibility is your greatest tool to prevent potential problems.

-So, what makes a network TAP the right tool for monitoring a network these days?
+So, what makes a network TAP the right tool for monitoring these days?

 The first and main difference between a TAP and another monitoring tool (for example, a SPAN port) is the type of data that is actually passed to the analyzer.
 Other tools only copy select parts of the traffic going through the switch and drop the rest.